Personalized Treatment For Breast Cancer

-Our multidisciplinary breast cancer care team considers each patient with a diagnosis of breast cancer to be a unique person who deserves a carefully thought-out, personalized treatment plan using the latest medical advancements.
+Our multidisciplinary team considers each patient with a cancer diagnosis to be a unique person who deserves a carefully thought-out, personalized breast cancer treatment plan using the latest medical advancements.
 Before treatment is confirmed, each case is presented at a multidisciplinary breast cancer tumor board meeting at UH Seidman Cancer Center.

-Our team of clinicians makes a consensus recommendation for the best treatment options for each patient, following the latest national care guidelines, and encourage patients to enroll in relevant clinical trials to take advantage of the latest novel therapies.
+Our team of clinicians makes a consensus recommendation on the best breast cancer treatment options for each patient.
+Our specialists follow the latest national care guidelines and encourage patients to enroll in relevant clinical trials to take advantage of the latest novel therapies.

 Leading-Edge Breast Cancer Treatments